nullcache/telebotx/README.md

 ```

 ## Commands

-When handling commands, Telebot supports both direct (`/command`) and group-like
+When handling commands, TelebotX supports both direct (`/command`) and group-like
 syntax (`/command@botname`) and will never deliver messages addressed to some
 other bot, even if [privacy mode](https://core.telegram.org/bots#privacy-mode) is off.

-For simplified deep-linking, Telebot also extracts payload:
+For simplified deep-linking, TelebotX also extracts payload:

 ```go
 // Command: /start <PAYLOAD>
 b.Handle("/start", func(c tele.Context) error {